 - maintain satisfactory academic progress as set forth in this policy.

 SAP is a Federal Student Aid (FSA) eligibility requirement and is administered by the college in addition to the academic standards of performance required under the NCMC academic progress policy.
-The financial aid SAP is more stringent than the academic standard for GPA for 44 or fewer credit hours.
+The financial aid SAP is more stringent than the academic standard for GPA.
 Students must maintain a 2.0 Financial Aid cumulative GPA to be eligible for financial aid.
 The SAP policy is reviewed annually by the NCMC Office of Financial Aid.

-Standard 2: Credit Hour Completion Ratio (Quantitative Measure) Students must maintain a minimum incremental progress by completing a percentage of all credit hours attempted.
-Progress is evaluated at the end of each term.
+Standard 2: Credit Hour Completion Ratio (Quantitative Measure) Students must maintain minimum incremental progress by completing a percentage of all credit hours attempted.
 Students must successfully complete a minimum of 67 percent of all cumulative credits attempted.
 Standard rounding rules are applied to the completion rate.

 Standard 3: Maximum Timeframe Students must complete their degree program within 150 percent of the published credit hour requirements for the degree.
 Students who are unable to complete their degree program within the timeframe limitation will be suspended from federal student aid.

 Transfer credits accepted will be included when calculating the Quantitative Measure and the 150 percent maximum time frame.
-This includes credit for English as a Second Language (ESL) and remedial courses, if accepted toward the degree program.
 Transfer credits are not included in the GPA calculation.

 Withdrawn courses will be included when calculating the Quantitative Measure and the 150 percent maximum time frame.
 Withdrawn courses are not included in the Qualitative Measure.